 If you were hoping that by 2021 you wouldn't have to wear a mask in the theme parks, you will have to wait a bit longer.
-While there are promising signs for the rollout of a COVID-19 vaccine, Disney expects mask requirements to be in place through 2021.
+While there are promising signs that things are improving, Disney expects mask requirements to be in place through 2021.
 Disney is strictly enforcing its mask policies, and you should read up on them and other safety protocols before you go.
 Please note that health and safety measures are subject to change at any time, so we recommend going with the flow and expecting the unexpected.
 While masks are required, we have some hopful tips for wearing masks at the theme parks.

 2. Physical distancing will continue.